 As a graduate of this course you will:

-Applicants must have GCSE English, Maths and a science subject (Biology, Chemistry, Physics or Combined Science) at grade C level or above (or equivalent).
-If you are unsure whether you hold an acceptable GCSE equivalent qualification for ITT, please contact our Admissions Department email@example.com for clarification.
+Applicants must have GCSE English, Maths and a science subject (Biology, Chemistry, Physics or Combined Science) at grade C / 4 or above (or equivalent).
+If you are unsure whether you hold an acceptable GCSE equivalent qualification for ITT, please contact our Admissions Department firstname.lastname@example.org for clarification.

-280 UCAS points to include 180 points from two A Levels or equivalent (excluding A Level General Studies and A Level Critical Thinking).
+BBC from A Levels or equivalent (excluding A Level General Studies and A Level Critical Thinking).

 OTHER ACCEPTED EQUIVALENCES ARE: